"The Digestive Contract of Friendly Bacteria & Gut Health"

 All therapies with a nutritional impact must be supported by effective probiotics to increase the uptake of nutrients supplemented.

 Maybe this is the most common condition.
 The need to adjust behaviour would naturally be supported by probiotics.

 The dysfunction of the endocrine system is often related to the intestinal flora.
 Herpetic infections are more complicated due to the intracellular nervous manifestation.
 Though these may respond as the outbreak of herpetic blisters is influenced of the general condition of the immune system.

-As the hormonal balances in the body are influenced by the intestinal flora through the entero-hepatic linkage, problems of these natures would be adjusted by probiotic administration.
+As the hormonal balance in the body is influenced by the intestinal flora via the entero-hepatic linkage, problems of these natures could be adjusted by probiotic administration.

 Metabolic syndrome and diabetes

 There is a relation to the intestinal flora and to what you eat.
 Food with hyperglycaemic characteristics will influence both the flora and the conditions themselves.
 There are some reports indicating that some strains in the flora are able to produce insulin analogues.
 These may interfere with the normal insulin performance.
 It could even be a factor responsible to the development of insulin resistance!

 Antibodies against the intracellular mitochondria are found to be of intestinal origin!
 These are thought to be responsible for this condition.